nitzanlab/scPrisma/README.md

 sc.pp.normalize_per_cell(adata, counts_per_cell_after=1e4)
 sc.pp.log1p(adata)
 ```
+'adata' should be AnnData object, where the observations (rows) are cells and the variables (columns) are genes.
 ## Reconstruction
 The first step in this workflow is reconstruct the signal, this can be done using the reconstriction algorithm: